🎯 UPDATED 2026 | MNC Interview Experience

 Vendor paid extra amount – how to handle?

-Hard 📁 Real-time Scenarios
+Hard πŸ“ Real-time Scenarios

 Detailed Answer

-Scroll to read the complete answer
+Scroll to read complete explanation

 Use: